-Enrollment in Courses: Each term the Registrar conducts prescheduling via the web for continuing students who, with the help of their advisors, select three courses for the coming term.
+Registration Confirmation: Each term the Registrar conducts prescheduling via the web for continuing students who, with the help of their advisors, select three courses for the coming term.
 Prescheduling must be completed during the announced periods.
 Students who do not intend to preschedule should notify the Dean of Students of their intended withdrawal from the College.
 After prescheduling, a request for a change of course ordinarily must be filed with the Registrar no later than the fifth academic day of the term; such changes should be recommended by the advisor.
+Students who fail to finalize their course schedule after the end of the first week of the term will be assessed a late charge on their bill.
 With written permission from the instructor, a student may enter a course as late as the second week of the term.
-Students who fail to finalize their course schedule will be assessed a late charge on the students' bill.
 Students not enrolled in courses by the end of the second week of classes will be withdrawn from the College for the term and will have to reapply for admission to the Dean of Students.